Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-In this paper, our main interests are the classical and time-fractional heat equations, \eqref{para} and \eqref{parafrac}.
-For these equations, the estimate provided in \cite{Seo202404} (see Lemma \ref{03.30}.(2) of this paper) can be applied directly.
-However, we also consider the operator $\cL$ in \eqref{2206201120}, which consists of variable coefficients.
+In this paper, our main focus is on the classical and time-fractional heat equations, \eqref{para} and \eqref{parafrac}.
+For these equations, Lemma 2.6 of \cite{Seo202404} can be applied directly.
+However, we also consider the operator $\cL$ in \eqref{2206201120}, which involves variable coefficients.
 To treat the operator $\cL$, we introduce the following definition: